on4r4p/Copernicus/README.md

 14. Generate all possible combinations of mails adresses then check if they exist .
 If they exist , will ask lullar searchengine.

-15. Search in Skype Directory
+15. Search in Skype Directory (can use results to guess emails)

-16. Search in Facebook Directory
+16. Search in Facebook Directory  (can use results to guess emails)

 17. Then make a graph in neo4j .